Law School Admission Test: Writing sample

 The writing sample appears as the final section of the exam.
 The writing sample is presented in the form of a decision prompt, which provides the examinee with a problem and two criteria for making a decision.
 The examinee must then write an essay arguing for one of the two options over the other.
 The decision prompt generally does not involve a controversial subject, but rather something mundane about which the examinee likely has no strong bias.
 While there is no "right" or "wrong" answer to the writing prompt, it is important that the examinee argues for his/her chosen position and also argues against the counter-position.

 LSAC does not score the writing sample.
-Instead, the essay is digitally imaged and sent to admission offices along with the LSAT score.
-Between the quality of the handwriting and of the digital image, some admissions officers regard the readability and usefulness of the writing sample to be marginal.
+Instead, the essay is sent to admission offices along with the LSAT score.
+Some admissions officers regard the usefulness of the writing sample to be marginal.
 Additionally, most schools require that applicants submit a "personal statement" of some kind.
 These factors sometimes result in admission boards disregarding the writing sample.
 However, only 6.8% of 157 schools surveyed by LSAC in 2006 indicated that they "never" use the writing sample when evaluating an application.
 In contrast, 9.9% of the schools reported that they "always" use the sample; 25.3% reported that they "frequently" use the sample; 32.7% responded "occasionally"; and 25.3% reported "seldom" using the sample.